Accessibility and clarity

 The publication date appears in the release calendar.
 The date is confirmed in the weeks before.

 The Release Calender can be accessed on our English website: Release Calender.

 Statistics are always published at 8:00 a.m. at the day announced in the release calendar.
 No one outside of Statistics Denmark can access the statistics before they are published.

-Researchers and other analysts from authorized research institutions can be granted access to the anonymized micro-data through Statistics Denmark's Microdata schemes.
+Researchers and other analysts from authorized research institutions, can be granted access to the underlying micro-data by contacting Research Services.

 Confidentiality - policy

 In the compilation of tourism statistics, the confidentiality policy of Statistics Denmark is followed.
 Link in Danish here.